x-vmaier/x-vmaier/README.md

-# Hello there, I'm Valentin Maier 👋
+# Hello, I'm Valentin Maier 👋

 ## About Me 📖

 I am a 15-year-old student from Austria attending HTL Bulme Graz Gösting in the 9th grade.
-My passion for programming started at a young age, and I am determined to master languages like Python, C, and C++.
+I've recently started my journey in programming and I'm excited to learn more.
+My current focus is on mastering languages like Python, C, and C++.

 ## My Goals 🎯

 My primary goal is to become a skilled programmer and enhance my coding abilities every day.
 I strive to learn new programming concepts and techniques to create more efficient, reliable, and elegant code.

-## Skills 🚀
+## Languages 🚀

-Although I am a novice programmer, I have already gained proficiency in several programming languages, including:
+Currently, I'm learning the following programming languages:

+- C
 - Python
-- C
-- C++

 ## Interests 🤔